 Are you transitioning your family to paleo?
+Trying to turn them into a paleo family?
 Are they coming along, or kicking and screaming?

 I have two kids and one husband who sat at the same dinner table as me for fifteen months as non-paleos before I could say we were a paleo family.